-ADDRess - Displays the panel address on the top row of Data Key LEDs while key is held down.
+Display Address - Displays the panel address on the top row of Data Key LEDs while the key is held down.
 The address displayed will be a binary representation of the panel address with the MSB=3 and the LSB=12.